-A Fair Value Gap is a three-candle imbalance.
+A ICT Fair Value Gap is a three-candle imbalance.
 It is small, specific, and typically fills within one session.
 A vacuum block is something different in scale and nature.
 It is the large price area that forms when a major trend move — a strong weekly or monthly directional delivery — sweeps through hundreds or thousands of price levels so rapidly that almost no two-sided trading occurred across that range.
 The zone that results is not just unbalanced.
 It is essentially empty.
 That emptiness is what makes it a magnetic target for future price delivery.

 Vacuum blocks are sometimes called liquidity voids because the defining characteristic is the absence of liquidity within them — no meaningful resting orders were filled, no significant buying and selling occurred at those prices during the move.
 When the IPDA algorithm returns to balance this void, it is filling a much larger inefficiency than any intraday FVG represents.

-What a Vacuum Block Is
+Read the PD Array Guide →What a Vacuum Block Is

 A vacuum block (liquidity void) is a large price zone spanning multiple candles and typically hundreds of NQ points where price moved through without meaningful two-sided engagement.
 The visual signature on the chart is a zone that looks sparse or empty compared to the consolidated areas above and below it — candle bodies are small or absent within the zone, wicks pass through rapidly, and volume was thin during the passage.